 Hand in Glove (1962) (Chapters 1 - 3)

 Raymond Chandler once criticized Milne's book for a lack of criminological realism.
 Specifically, Chandler pointed out that modern, scientific police techniques could probably have solved the novel's murder, in ways that were different and perhaps faster than the sleuthing, investigation, and deduction used by the book's amateur detective hero.
 I agree with Chandler's analysis, but wonder how relevant it is to anything.
 Certainly police technology today is very powerful, and can make for interesting fiction.
 (I always enjoyed watching the TV show UNSUB, which detailed such high tech police work.)
 Chandler's criticism logically applies not to just The Red House, but probably to just about all mystery fiction, from Golden Age to hard-boiled, some of R. Austin Freeman and his followers excepted.
-But we read detective fiction not usually to see realistic lab work, but to experience imaginative plots, and to see the great spectacle of the human mind in action.
+But we read detective fiction not just to see realistic lab work, but to experience imaginative plots, and to see the great spectacle of the human mind in action.
 No subject in fiction is more fascinating than this.
 Human reason is a great subject for fiction.
 The Chandler-Milne debate is discussed in greater detail in the article on Realist fiction.

 The opening and post murder sections of a Marsh novel seem like two different books.
 The opening chapters seem like a sparkling novel of manners, with sophisticated characters and comedy, an interesting cultural background, often centering on either the theater or the arts, and a great deal of gracefully written prose.
 They form an excellent novella, and are the part of Marsh' books I like best.
 They are modern equivalents of such writers as Oscar Wilde or Saki.
 And the cultural background is often quite insightful.
 For example, Death of a Fool (1956) centers memorably on traditional English morris dancing, and has a surprising amount to say about gender roles and sexual discrimination.
 Other examples of Marsh books whose opening sections are better than their rest include The Nursing Home Murder (Chapters 1 - 6), A Wreath For Rivera (Chapters 1 - 5) and Hand in Glove (Chapters 1 - 3).